jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

+- diagnose why styles don't get copied into the picture window in certain contexts
 - enlarge menu items on mobile
 - make Typescript just a peerdependency
 - Viewer doesn't work in Stackblitz